IShix-g/SmartGitUPM/README.md

 ![Update](Docs/private_repo.jpg)

 - Configure SSL and set the SSL URL, for example, `git@github.com:IShix-g/SmartGitUPM.git`
-- Large private repositories may take time to display and are not recommended for use.
+- Large private repositories take longer to display the first time.
 - The size of a public repository does not affect display speed.
-- Installing from a private repository uses the Unity Package Manager (UPM) feature.

 ## Update Notifications